opsaaaaa/skRowPlanter/README.md

 * Install tim740's skAliases. https://forums.skunity.com/resources/aliases.27/
 * Downlaod row_planter.sk and put it in `yourServer/plugins/skript/scripts`.
 * Run `/skript reload all`.
+* Make sure to add the permissions to your permission manager.

 ### version notes